mkangg/mkangg/README.md

 ## Hi there 👋
-- 🌱 I’m a senior at North Carolina State University pursuing my Bachelor's in Computer Science!
+- 🌱 I’m a senior at North Carolina State University pursuing my Bachelor's in Computer Science graduating May 2025!
 - 🔭 I’m currently working on my personal portfolio website @ https://mkangg.github.io/
 - 📫 How to reach me: Please email me at mkang8@ncsu.edu